wtnwin111/interview/README.md

     1) You are given two 32-bit numbers, N and M, and two bit position, i and j.
 Write a method to insert M into N such that M starts at bit j and ends at bit i.
        You can assume that the bits j through i have enough space to fit all of M.
        Such as N = 1000000000, M = 10011, i = 2, j = 6  output N = 1001001100
+    2) Given a real number between 0 and 1, that is passed in using a double, write code to print the binary representation.
+       Assume the binary form have 32 bit, overflow one return "OVERFLOW"